stelzo/ratslang/README.md

 ## Includes

-In Ratslang, assigning a path to a namespace is not just intuitive; **it's how you perform an include operation**.
+In Ratslang, assigning another `.rl` file to a namespace is not just intuitive; **it's how you perform an include operation**.
 This means the contents of the included file will be loaded into that specific namespace.

 ~~~awk
 = ./path_relative_to_current_file.rl